zscr/RaDeCC_Reader/Instructions.md

 - An output logsheet, the amalgamation of all input logsheets.

 #### Plots (Found in the Read_Plots Folder)
 - A plot of counts per minute for the total, radon-219 and radon-220 channels over the course of each read.
 Spikes in counts per minute (any counts that exceeded the default spike_sensitivity constant) have been removed.

+#### Error Flagging

+- After the files have been copied from the source directory(source_dir) to the newly constructed original directory (original_dir), the program will report the number of files not copied (should be 0)
+- If a spike ( when the *spike_sensitivity* is exceeded in either the 219 or 220 channel) is detected in a readfile, that interval is removed and the summary values are calculated without them.
+The user is notified via the terminal or console as well as in the .csv file contain the output results
+- If the read runtime is < 600 minutes the radium-226 activity will not be calculated and the user will be notified via the 'Errors' column in the read results dataframe and the sample results dataframe.
+- The adequacy of a read for the quantification of radium-223 or radium-224 activity as determined by the logic outlined by Diego-Feliu et al. (2020) is assessed.
+In the event that a read is not adequate for the quantification of an isotope, the percentage of that read's intervals that are affected is logged in the read results  and sample results dataframes.